 A study of differentiation and integration with complex variables, conformal representation, and the calculus of residues, with applications to geometry and physics.

-Prerequisite: MATH 205 and MATH 210, each with a grade of C or better, or permission of instructor.
+Prerequisite: MATH 205 with a grade of C or better, and a grade of C or better in MATH 210 or MATH 211.
 Distribution Requirements: SP.

 MATH 345 - Probability and Statistical Inference I